PyAr/PyZombis/273/_sources/lectures/TWP05/TWP05_10_en.rst.txt

 Example
 -------

-+ The conditions to grant a loan for the purchase of a motorcycle are: having a salary greater than $1,000.00 and being over 18 years old.
-Check if José can obtain the loan.
++ The conditions for granting a motorcycle purchase loan are: having a salary greater than $1,000.00 and being over 18 years old.
+Check if José can get the loan:

 .. codelens:: cl_l05_10b